sofadb/build-embeddings/README.md

 2. Create a personal access token with repo access and add it as `EMBEDDINGS_TOKEN` in your repository secrets.

 3. Commit and push this workflow file.
-Embeddings will be generated automatically on every push to main.
+Embeddings will be generated:
+   - Daily at midnight UTC (via schedule)
+   - Manually via the Actions tab (click "Run workflow")

 #### Configuration Options